usama-pixel/usama-pixel/README.md

 - 👋 Hi, I’m @usama-pixel
-- 👀 I’m interested in working on open source android projects
+- 👀 I’m interested in working on open source javascript projects
-- 🌱 I’m currently learning React native, have made quite some progress on it and built some apps on it,
+- 🌱 I’m currently working with nodejs, have made quite some progress on it and built some fullstack webapps apps on it,
-- though I'm aiming to build a lot more android projects.
-Also I'm intereset to learn flutter.
+- though I'm aiming to build a lot more projects.
-- 💞️ I’m looking to collaborate on any open source projects on android development and tools.
+- 💞️ I’m looking to collaborate on any open source projects specially involving javascript frameworks and libraries.
 - 📫 How to reach me.
 You can reach me at usamaali052@gmail.com

 <!---